rthallisey/new-cluster/README.md

 # new-cluster
 There's lots of information on the web on the many different ways to install Kubernetes or OpenShift.
-The goal of this document is to point out only the essential documentationn and provide some commands that will reliably give you a single-node developer deployment.
+The goal of this document is to point out only the essential documentation and provide some commands that will reliably give you a single-node developer deployment.

 ### Kubernetes